cyverse-gis/data2science/README.md

 ## D2S Instance on Cyverse

 The Cyverse instance of D2S is hosted on a Tombstone VM https://tombstone-cloud.cyverse.org/; medium2 VM with 4 VCPUs, 16 gb ram.
+100GB volume at /dev/vda

 Login to server `ssh ubuntu@128.196.65.95`.
 You need to have public ssh keys on the host VM.